• Contact Info

 Work with a faculty advisor on a masters thesis.

-• CHEN 3210 - Chemical Engineering Heat Transfer
+• CHEN 3210 - Chemical Engineering Heat and Mass Transfer

 Examines conservation and transfer of mass and thermal energy.
 Focuses on conduction and convection of heat in the context of chemical processes and heat exchangers.
 Addresses radiation.
 Also studies mass transfer rate processes, including diffusion, microscopic material balances, and correlations for mass transfer coefficients.